 In her home country she has won all major competitions at the Royal Academy of Music in Copenhagen including a 1st prize given to her by the Danish Radio Symphony Orchestra.

 Currently studying for her Soloist degree (Advanced Postgraduate Diploma) with the violin master Professor Boris Kuschnir in Vienna and Professor Eszter Haffner at the Royal Danish Academy of Music in Copenhagen she has also participated in masterclasses with world famous violinists such as Pinchas Zukerman, Nikolaj Znaider and Gerhard Schulz.

 She studied with professor Tim Frederiksen, The Royal Danish Academy of Music in Copenhagen, from the age of twelve and obtained her bachelor’s degree under the guidance of Prof. Frederiksen in 2017 with the highest score.

 Christine is a very active violinist both in her home country of Denmark and abroad.
 She has performed solo recitals and chamber music recitals at prominent music festivals in Denmark such as Copenhagen Summer Festival and Bornholms Music Festival, in grand concert halls such as Tivoli Concert Hall, DR Koncerthuset, The Black Diamond, Roskilde Cathedral, The David Collection in Copenhagen etc. She has also given recitals in Austria, Italy, Norway and USA.

-Christine is currently playing on a French Bernardel violin from 1836, attributed to her by a private Danish foundation.
+Christine is a Larsen Strings Artist and is currently playing on a Auguste Sébastien Philippe Bernardel violin from 1836, attributed to her by a private Danish foundation.